Philco computers: S-2000

 The TRANSAC S-2000/Philco 210/211 weighed about 2000 lb.

 By 1964, eighteen Model 210, eighteen Model 211 and seven Model 212 systems had been sold.

 After Philco was purchased by Ford Motor Company, the Model 212 was introduced in 1962 and released in 1963.
 It had 65,535 words of 48-bit memory.
 Initially made with 6-microsecond core memory, it had better performance than the IBM 7094 transistor computer.
 It was later upgraded in 1964 to 2-microsecond core memory, which gave the machine floating-point performance greater than the IBM 7030 Stretch computer.
 A Model 213 was announced in 1964 but never built.
 By that time competition from IBM had made the Philco computer operations no longer profitable for Ford, and the division was closed down.

 The Model 212 could carry out a floating-point multiplication in 22 microseconds.
 Each word contained two 24-bit instructions with 16 bits of address information and eight bits for the opcode.
 There were 225 different valid opcodes in the Model 212; invalid opcodes were detected and halted the machine.
 The CPU had an accumulator register of 48 bits, three general-purpose registers of 24 bits, and 32 index registers of 15 bits.
 Main memory size ranged from 4K words to 64K words.
 Only the first model had a magnetic drum memory; later editions used tape drives.

 The Model 212 weighed about 6500 lb.

 Software for the S-2000 initially consisted of TAC (Translator-Assember-Compiler), and ALTAC, a FORTRAN II-like language with some differences from the IBM 704 FORTRAN implementation.
 A COBOL compiler was also available, targeted at business applications.

 The Philco 2400 was the input/output system for the S-2000.
 Operations such as reading cards or printing were carried out through magnetic tapes, thereby offloading the S-2000 from relatively slow input/output processing.
 The 2400 had a 24-bit word length and could be supplied with 4K to 32K characters (1K to 8K words) of core memory, rated at 3-microsecond cycle time.
 The instruction set was aimed at character I/O use.

+The idea of base registers, implemented in Philco computers, influenced the design of IBM/360.

 The last Philco TRANSAC S-2000 Model 212 was taken out of service in December 1981, after 19 years service at Ford.